TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-playbook.md

 </body>
 ```

-In a previous example, you used Ansible’s `copy` module to write text supplied on the command line into a file.
-Now you’ll use the module in your playbook to copy a file.
+Now, you’ll use Ansible's `copy` module in your playbook to *copy* a file from your controller to the managed node(s).

-On the control node as your student user edit the file `~/ansible-files/apache.yml` and add a new task utilizing the `copy` module.
+On the control node, as your student user, edit the file `~/ansible-files/apache.yml` and add a new task utilizing the `copy` module.
 It should now look like this:

 ```yaml
 --8<-- "playbook-step5-apache.yml"
 ```

 What does this new copy task do?
-The new task uses the `copy` module and defines the source and destination options for the copy operation as parameters.
+The new task uses the `copy` module and defines the source and destination options for the copy operation as parameters, as well as setting permissions and owner of the resulting file.

 Run your extended Playbook: